luogeger/learn/jobs.md

 Today I want to you three stories from my life.

-That¡®s it No big deal just three stories.
+That's it No big deal just three stories.

 The first story is about commecting the dots.